Vulvodynia

 • Are your vulval symptoms pain only present with touch or intimacy? = provoked vulvodynia

-• Are your vulva symptoms aggravated by heat, touch pressure, possibly stress and sustained sitting
+• Are your vulva symptoms aggravated by heat, touch pressure, possibly stress and sustained sitting.

 Contributing factors of Vulvodynia?